A Well-Read Tart

 It's been a long time since I've done a Quick Look Books booklist, and this one all about cookbooks is coming at you just in time for the ultimate cooking (and gift-giving!) season: the holidays!
 Y'know, Tarlets, sometimes I'm quite surprised that I run a blog.
 I'm pretty sure that some of my closest family and friends are surprised, too!
 If you knew me back in "the day," I eschewed most forms of technology...mostly because I failed at...

-Book Review of SMOKE GETS IN YOUR EYES
+SMOKE GETS IN YOUR EYES Book Review

 A little backstory before I get into my review for Smoke Gets In Your Eyes: And Other Lessons from the Crematory: I actually read this book back in December.
 After moving three critically acclaimed and wildly anticipated novels into my DNF pile, I was desperate for a good read.
 So, I decided to go with the wild card and chose the book with "crematory" in the title.
 In December.
 At Christmas.
 After all those bestselling novels had failed me, I...